WebOrigami/docs/src/eg/intro.md

 THIS IS A TEXT FILE.
 ```

-Note that, in order to interpret "sample.txt" as the name of a file, you _don't_ want to quote that name — you want to let `eg` evaluate it.
+Note that the argument `sample.txt` is _not_ quoted, as you want to let `eg` evaluate it.

-In this example, `eg` ends up feeding a file buffer (a Node `Buffer` object) to the `uppercase` function.
+In this example, `eg` ends up passing a file buffer to the `uppercase` function.
 The `uppercase` function includes a `toString()` call which here will extract the text from the file buffer.
 It can then do its uppercasing work on the resulting text.

 ## Reading input from stdin